rockhazard/rwal/docs/index.md

 ## Features ##

-* Auto-detects most environments, such as Windows and all common Linux desktop environments
+* Auto-detects most environments, such as Windows, OSX, and all common Linux desktop environments
 * Randomly selects images from one of five user-preset directories, in addition to the default directory.
 * Specify an image directory on the commandline.
 * In addition to random selection, the user can apply a manually selected image.